Travelling can be an exciting experience, but it also requires some preparation to stay healthy when travelling.

 Eating out can be risky because they use unsanitary preparation methods, and you can’t know if the ingredients are hygienic enough.
-You should eat only at places that look clean and trustworthy.
-Make sure that the food is prepared fresh to avoid infection from bacteria or parasites.
-Avoid eating raw vegetables as they may be washed with contaminated water or fertilizers.
+It would help if you ate only at places that look clean and trustworthy.
+Ensure the food is prepared fresh to avoid infection from bacteria or parasites.
+Avoid eating raw vegetables, which may be washed with contaminated water or fertilizers.

 4 Prevent Food Poisoning

-In order to prevent food poisoning, keep a check on what you’re eating.
-Because it might lead vomiting, nausea, diarrhea, etc.
+To prevent food poisoning, check what you’re eating because it might lead to vomiting, nausea, diarrhoea, etc.